Is it worth it?

 Alamy’s licensing is meant to be simplified, but it instead adds another level of complexity, because you also need to decide which license to buy.
 In addition, because Alamy doesn’t license stock images with subscriptions, it’s considerably more expensive than its alternatives, such as Adobe Stock or iStock.
 As a result, Alamy is not the best choice for smaller businesses and individuals on a limited budget, while large companies with more budget will benefit from better premium alternatives, such as GettyImages.

 Save 50% on the second image when you buy two or more.

 Is Alamy safe?

-You might find some poor reviews on sites such as TrustPilot, but every brand or service has negative reviews, due to the customers not reading the terms and conditions.
+Alamy is a safe and reputable company.
+I’ve worked with them for years without any problems.
+You might find some poor reviews on sites such as TrustPilot, but every brand or service has negative reviews, due to the customers not reading the terms and conditions carefully.

 How much does Alamy cost?